-Hello Friends, In this blog post(Searching Techniques In Data Structure) I am going to let you know about the searching in the data structure.
+Hello Friends, In this blog post(Searching Techniques In Data Structure) I am going to let you know about searching in the data structure.
 Here searching is meant for finding a particular record in the file, table, list, or database.

-In this blog post(Searching Techniques In Data Structure), we are going to explore What is searching in data structure?
+In this blog post(Searching Techniques In Data Structure), we are going to explore What searching in the data structure is?
 What are the types of searching?
 Which is the best searching algorithm in the data structure?
 What is searching and sorting in the data structure?

 What is the search in the data structure? |Searching Techniques In Data Structure?